Fun, Free, and Almost Free Things to do in Canberra

 This is one of the most expensive things on our list (approx $20 for adults) but we included it because we think it’s great value for money and you are supporting our future athletes.

-Local tip: The shop here is a great place to grab an Aussie sporting souvenir.
+Local tip: The shop here has some excellent Aussie sporting souvenirs.

 Royal Australian Mint